GigameshGarages/HydraNet/hedera-hts-zktokens/README.md

 [![GitHub license](https://img.shields.io/github/license/hashgraph/hedera-hts-demo)](https://github.com/hashgraph/hedera-hts-demo/blob/master/LICENSE)
 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://hedera.com/discord)

-# Hedera Token Service (HTS) demo
+# Hedera Token Service (HTS) ZokratestJS Integration

-This demo is a user interface written in Javascript (Vue.JS) to illustrate the use of the Hedera Token Service.
+This demo is a web application written in Javascript (Vue.JS) to illustrate the use of the Hedera Token Service together with the Zero Knowledge Proof Libray Zokrates..
 When first launched, the demo will create three accounts as follows:
 * An account for the owner/admin of new tokens
 * Two accounts representing users (wallet holders) that will use the token, Alice and Bob
 * Another account representing a marketplace (escrow) for the purpose of holding tokens that have been offered for sale